mavryk-network/mavryk-protocol/docs/developer/merge_team.rst

 - You are relatively skilled in one of the technologies used in the ``tezos/tezos`` repository, i.e. ``OCaml``, ``python``, ``CI``, building, packaging, etc.

-To apply for being included in the Octez merge team, contact the :ref:`merge coordinator <merge_coordinator>` or an existing member on the `tezos-dev <https://tezos-dev.slack.com/>`_ Slack.
-Your application will be discussed during the next weekly meeting of the Octez merge team.
+To apply for being included in the Mavkit merge team, contact the :ref:`merge coordinator <merge_coordinator>` or an existing member on the `tezos-dev <https://tezos-dev.slack.com/>`_ Slack.
+Your application will be discussed during the next weekly meeting of the Mavkit merge team.

-Helping the Octez Merge Team
+Helping the Mavkit Merge Team
 ----------------------------

-Even if you are not in the Octez merge team, you can help it!
+Even if you are not in the Mavkit merge team, you can help it!
 If you review a merge request and you think it is ready to be merged, you should click the *Approve* button even if your approval "doesn't count".

-If the merge request is not critical, or if you are knowledgeable on the merge request topic; your approval will make it easier for an Octez merge team member to approve too.
+If the merge request is not critical, or if you are knowledgeable on the merge request topic; your approval will make it easier for an Mavkit merge team member to approve too.
-This is also an excellent way to show your skills and willingness to move development forward, contributing to potentially making you an Octez merge team member in the future (see *Getting into the Octez Merge Team* above).
+This is also an excellent way to show your skills and willingness to move development forward, contributing to potentially making you an Mavkit merge team member in the future (see *Getting into the Mavkit Merge Team* above).